 That's partly a philosophical question about responsibility, but here's the science perspective: many of these companies spent decades funding climate denial and lobbying against clean energy policies, even as their own scientists confirmed the climate risks.
 Internal documents from companies like ExxonMobil show they understood the science perfectly well in the 1970s and 1980s.

 So this isn't just about selling a product that turned out to be harmful.
-This is about companies that knew their products were harmful, hid that information, and actively worked to prevent solutions.
+This is about companies that their products were harmful, hid that information, and actively worked to prevent solutions.